 Florida Keys Quick Facts

 - There are 42 bridges connecting the islands of the Florida Keys.
-The longest is the famous Seven-mile Bridge, which is 35,716 feet long.
+The longest is Seven-mile Bridge, which is a famous Florida landmark and 35,716 feet long.
 The shortest is Harris Gap, which is only 37 feet long.
-When you drive the Overseas Highway, 15% your travel time in the Keys is spent on bridges!
+When you drive the Overseas Highway, 15% of your travel time in the Keys is spent on bridges!